Adbuth05/Assignment2-Document-Similarity-using-MapReduce/README.md

 This design ensures that all documents containing the same word are grouped together in the Reducer phase, which allows us to build document pairs and later compute their Jaccard similarity.

 ### Reducer Design
-Input Key-Value Pair:
+-Point one Input Key-Value Pair:
-    1.Key: A single word.
+    -SubpointKey: A single word.
-    2.Value: A list of document IDs in which that word appears.
+    -SubpointValue: A list of document IDs in which that word appears.

-Logic / Processing Steps:
+-Point two Logic / Processing Steps:
-    1.The reducer takes a word and the list of document IDs containing that word.
+    -SubpointThe reducer takes a word and the list of document IDs containing that word.
-    2.It generates all possible pairs of documents from that list.
+    -SubpointIt generates all possible pairs of documents from that list.
-    3.Example: if the word “Hadoop” appears in Document1, Document2, and Document3, then the reducer forms pairs: (Document1, Document2), (Document1, Document3), (Document2, Document3).
+    -SubpointExample: if the word “Hadoop” appears in Document1, Document2, and Document3, then the reducer forms pairs: (Document1, Document2), (Document1, Document3), (Document2, Document3).
-    4.For each pair, it increments a counter that represents how many words those two documents have in common (this builds the intersection count).
+    -SubpointFor each pair, it increments a counter that represents how many words those two documents have in common (this builds the intersection count).
-    5.Separately, the reducer also tracks the union size for each document pair, which is the total number of distinct words across both documents.
+    -SubpointSeparately, the reducer also tracks the union size for each document pair, which is the total number of distinct words across both documents.
-    6.After processing all words, it calculates the Jaccard similarity for each document pair.
+    -SubpointAfter processing all words, it calculates the Jaccard similarity for each document pair.

-Output Key-Value Pir:
+-Point three Output Key-Value Pir:
 ```bash
 (DocumentA, DocumentB) -> Jaccard similarity score
 ```
-Jaccard similarity formula:
+-Point four Jaccard similarity formula:

 *J(A, B) = |A ∩ B| / |A ∪ B|*
 where |A ∩ B| is the number of shared words, and |A ∪ B| is the total unique words.